Sam Howard writes:

 11.30am: Okay, so now the day is free for actual work.
 What luxury!
 When I was agency side, in the end, I was lucky if I could find 20 minutes to sit still and ‘do’ anything at all.
 I enjoy being able to focus, turns out I am a starter finisher, who knew?
 This morning I write some client content.
 I like writing good job too there is alot of it when you go freelance.
 Then spend some time preparing a workshop I’m giving at the Taylor Bennett Foundation, tomorrow.
 After all if your time is your own, it’s quite nice to give some of it away I think.

 1.30pm: Boy do I miss Pret, Itsu, Eat, Tossed.
-Stand by the fridge and finish last night’s leftovers, then take the pup out, visiting the Post Office en route.
+Stand by the fridge and finish last night’s leftovers, then take the pup out, he chases leaves, I laugh.

 2.10pm: Spend afternoon reaching out to contacts in search of internship opportunities for my USC Annenberg post grad students.
 I love working with my Californian crew, hopefully I’m teaching them the gentle art of self deprecation while they’re teaching me to be nice – won’t kill me will it?